New DnD Psion Class Updated in Latest Unearthed Arcana

 You gain two Psionic Disciplines, which use your Psionic Energy Dice.
 You can use only one Discipline per turn unless otherwise noted.
 When you level up, you can swap a known Discipline for another.
 The available disciplines you can choose from are as follows:

-• Inerrant Aim: When you miss with an attack roll, roll a die and add it to the result.
-If the attack hits, the die is expended.
+- Inerrant Aim: When you make an attack roll against a creature and miss, you can roll one Psionic Energy Die and add the number rolled to the attack roll.
+If this causes the attack to hit, the die is expended.

 Gain an Epic Boon feat or another feat for which you qualify.
 Boon of Energy Resistance is recommended.